 Archeological evidence proved that there were settlements in the region of Semberija in the period of Neolithic Vinca culture, as well as Copper and Iron Age.
-In the first century of the new era, Semberija became a part of the Roman province of Panonia.
-Immigration of Slavic population to this region started in 7th century.
-The medieval Semberija was located on the crossroads between powerful states of the time: Hungary, Serbia and Bosnia, and it was part of one of these states depending on their military successes.
+In the first century of the New Era, Semberija became a part of the Roman

 There are very few buildings in Bijeljina that could prove its long and rich history, for the reason of frequent wars and devastation they brought so often.
-Except for just a few buildings dating back to Turkish period (St. George Church, finished in 1872, and building of Konak, guest house of the time, built in 1876, today Museum of Semberija) most of the buildings that are considered old have been built during the Austro-Hungarian governance and Kingdom of Yugoslavia.
+Except for just a few buildings dating back to Turkish period (Orthodox St. George Church, finished in 1872, Atik mosque and building of Konak, built in 1876 - today's Museum of Semberija) most of the buildings that are considered old have been built during the Austro-Hungarian governance and